flibber-hk/HollowKnight.Scatternest/README.md

   B might have access to Dirtmouth.
 The randomizer will expect B to be able to enter the door to Bretta's hut.
 This type of constraint may be particularly common in room randomizer.
   - One player might have access to a bench, and the other player might be expected to equip a charm.
+- By default, Scatternest will not remember the settings (i.e. the state of the menu) between play sessions.
+This behaviour can be changed by toggling the Remember Settings button on the connection menu screen (the state of this button will be remembered between play sessions).

 ## Start Location Exclusion